japandotorg/LemonCord/README.md

 ## Discord / Support

-Join our [Discord Server](https://melonbot.io/support) for further updates, announcements and Support, or just to chat with the developer.
+Join our [Discord Server](https://melonbot.io/support) for further updates, announcements and support, or just to chat with the developer.

-## Contributors
+## ♥ Contributors

 For information on contributing to this project, please see [CONTRIBUTING.md](/CONTRIBUTING.md).